zaphosting/docs/docs/firststeps-register.md

 ---
 id: firststeps-register
 title: Registration
-description: Information on how to register a user account with ZAP-Hosting
+description: "Information on how to register a user account with ZAP-Hosting"
 sidebar_label: Register
 ---